elgw/kdtree/README.md

   data points) will grow in steps of approximately 2 when the number of points passes some boundaries.

-- There is no parallel code for the tree construction at the moment, although that would be possible to do. `kdtree_query_radius` and `kdtree_kde` are thread safe. `kdtree_query_knn` is not tread safe but `kdtree_query_knn_multi` can be used to query multiple points in parallel.
+- There is no parallel code for the tree construction at the moment although that would be possible to do. `kdtree_query_radius` and `kdtree_kde` should be thread safe. `kdtree_query_knn` is not tread safe but `kdtree_query_knn_multi` can be used to query multiple points in parallel.

-- Can use GSL (`gsl_stats_median`) to find the pivot or the provided quick-select.
+- Can use GSL (`gsl_stats_median`) to find the pivot or the provided quick select implementation.

 ## Performance